 Western Canadian Landscapes

-(oil and acrylic paintings on canvas and panel)
+(oil or acrylic on canvas or panel)

-(acrylic paintings on canvas)
+(acrylic on canvas)